BookZurman has extensive past performance working with federal agencies that include:

 Business Management System (CFM)

-BZI also performs all system administration functions, provides Help Desk support to VA`s end-users.
-BZI has developed a BMS that has allowed the VA to:
+BZ also performs all system administration functions, provides Help Desk support to VA`s end-users.
+BZ has developed a BMS that has allowed the VA to provide:

 Health Standards (VHA)